sheydHD/my_resume/scripts/README.md

 ### README Not Updating
 - Check GitHub Actions logs for errors
-- Verify PNG files are in the correct directory
+- Verify PNG files are in `attachments/output/` directory
 - Ensure the script has write permissions

 ### Local Testing Issues